Money Personality: Risk Taker

 - Love finding the next adventure.
 For Risk Takers, no idea is too far out, no risk too big.
 Their sense of adventure takes over and they want in.

 - Listen to your gut.
-More than conventional wisdom, a Risk Taker trusts her intuition.
-If a deal doesn’t feel right, she won’t do it.
-But if something strikes her, she’s on it.
+More than conventional wisdom, a Risk Taker trusts their intuition.
+If a deal doesn’t feel right, they won’t do it.
+However, if something strikes them, she’s on it.

 - Aren’t afraid to make decisions.
 Risk Takers don’t waste time when it comes to money.
 They make a decision and make it fast.
 That can be a real plus when there are important money matters on the line.